lisa-lumos/the-odin-project/1-foundations/04-js-basics.md

 You should always write your code as if comments didn't exist.
 This forces you to write your code in the simplest, plainest, most self-documenting way you can humanly come up with.
 If your feel your code is too complex to understand without comments, your code is probably just bad.

+## TDD
+Test Driven Development (TDD) is a phrase you often hear in the dev world.
+It refers to the practice of writing automated tests that describe how your code should work before you actually write the code.
+For example, if you want to write a function that adds a couple of numbers, you would first write a test that uses the function and supplies the expected output.
+The test will fail before you write your code, and you should be able to know that your code works correctly when the test passes.